-Tuesday 8th May is World Ovarian Cancer Day and we’re joining forces with ovarian cancer communities from around the globe to raise awareness of the disease and highlight the need to fund research.
+Tuesday 8th May is World Ovarian Cancer Day and we joined forces with ovarian cancer communities from around the globe to raise awareness of the disease and highlight the need to fund research.

-Ovarian Cancer Action will be marking the day by handing out 7,400 white roses across the UK — the number of women diagnosed with the disease each year.
-Each rose will have a card attached detailing the four main symptoms of ovarian cancer, with the aim of arming as many women as possible with the knowledge that could potentially save their life.
+Ovarian Cancer Action marked the day by handing out 7,400 white roses across the UK — the number of women diagnosed with the disease each year.
+Each rose had a card attached detailing the four main symptoms of ovarian cancer, with the aim of arming as many women as possible with the knowledge that could potentially save their life.

 Our scientists have made exciting progress in the field of early detection, but until a screening tool can be developed, symptom awareness remains our best defence against this devastating disease.